cijujoseph/activiti-examples/aps-salesforce-data-model/README.md

+# Alfresco Process Service integration with Salesforce using Data Model.

 ### Salesforce Account Setup - Prerequisite
 * If you don't already have an account, create a developer account in Salesforce (SFDC).
 Sign-up by clicking [here](https://developer.salesforce.com/signup)